visualizedata/data-structures/README.md

 * Hills, Chapters 13, 14, 15, and 16

 **Weekly Assignment 4, due Friday 10/5 at 2:00pm:**
 You will design a schema, create a new managed PostgreSQL database, and write SQL code to populate your database with your AA data.
-You will negotiate with your classmates to collaborate on wrangling the data for all ten AA zones.
+You will negotiate with your classmates to collaborate on wrangling the data for all ten AA zones (in groups, with a maximum of five group members, with each group member contributing data from at least two zones).

 **Final Assignment 1 distributed:** Map of AA meetings in Manhattan.